Workers’ Compensation Lump-Sum Payments In Milwaukee

 Work Injury Benefit Payments Are Paid Periodically

-Most workers' compensation cases settle without the need for a court hearing, and with those settlements come the possibility of a lump sum payment of benefits.
-At Domer Law, we can assist injured workers in negotiating such a settlement — which is also tax-free.
+Most workers’ compensation cases settle without the need for a court hearing, and with those settlements comes the possibility of a lump-sum payment of benefits.
+At Domer Law, S.C., we can assist injured workers in negotiating such a settlement, which is also tax-free.

-If your claim has been denied or you want to negotiate a lump sum payment of your workers' compensation benefits, Domer Law is here to help.
-Contact our experienced workers' compensation attorneys online or call 888-353-8384.
-We offer free consultations and do not collect attorney's fees unless we win compensation for your injuries.
+If your claim has been denied or you want to negotiate a lump-sum payment of your workers’ compensation benefits, Domer Law, S.C., is here to help.
+Contact our experienced workers’ compensation attorneys online or call 888-353-8384.
+We offer free consultations and do not collect a fee unless we win compensation for your injuries.